restuoktafiandi/restuoktafiandi/README.md

 - 👋 Hi, I’m Restu Oktafiandi
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently NodeJS
 - 📫 How to reach me <a href="restuoktafiandi1@gmail.com">restuoktafiandi1@gmail.com</a>

 <h2>🛠 Languages and Tools</h2>